scipp/scippneutron/docs/developer/data-stream.rst

 the last available `run start message <https://github.com/ess-dmsc/streaming-data-types/blob/master/schemas/pl72_run_start.fbs>`_.
 The message contains some data known at the start of an experiment run, for example instrument geometry.
-These data are yielded from the generator as the first chunk of streamed data, as a ``DataArray``.
+These data are yielded from the generator as the first chunk of streamed data, as a ``DataArray`` in the same format as subsequent chunks.
 The run start message also contains details of all the other data sources important to the experiment and where to find their data on Kafka.
 This information is passed to the ``data_consumption_manager()`` which is started in a separate ``multiprocessing.Process``.

 ``data_consumption_manager()`` creates a ``StreamedDataBuffer`` which comprises buffers for data from each data source known about from the run start message. ``data_consumption_manager()`` also